Information on GRE

 Sources of GRE Information

 There are numerous sources of obtaining information about GRE.
 Nonetheless, most sources could contain faulty and outdated information.
-Thus, you have to be very careful while gathering details of GRE.
-Make sure you approach the official web site for authentic information on GRE first of all.
+Thus, you have to be very careful while gathering details for the test.
+Make sure you approach the official web site for authentic information first of all.
 Then you can compare the details you obtain from this web site with the details on other web sites and determine which web sites offer genuine info on GRE.
 You can rely on such web sites for any other information henceforth.

 The score obtained in the test is required as a part of admission procedures in the colleges and universities in a large number of countries.
 Let us be clear that the test is not easy and you have to work hard to get admission in a college or university of your choice.
-The importance of GRE score in admission varies from one college to another.
+The importance of GRE scores in admission varies from one college to another.
 Even within a college or university, different departments view the score with a different degree of importance.
 This score is generally used as a supplement to other information like marks obtained in undergraduate courses etc.

 Educational Testing Service

 ETS or Educational Testing Service is an organization which conducts examinations related to admissions in various institutes and colleges.
 Some of the tests conducted by ETS include GRE, TOEFL, SAT etc. In fact, a large number of entrance tests in the educational institutes across US are developed, organized and conducted by ETS.
 It is not under the control of any government organization or university.
 It is a private organization.
 It also provides tutorials, sample questions, practice tests and other study materials for these examinations.

 Colleges and universities which wish to enrol the bright students from various countries have found GRE to be very helpful.
 It saves them the huge effort of conducting an entrance examination at an international level.
 GRE benefits the students as well.
 They have to appear for a single entrance exam to apply for admission to a large number of universities and colleges that accept the score.